mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 <!-- ## WAS Observations of use of Game Design Patterns in Vignette A -->

 NOTE - COULD AT 3RD GEN TERMS - COMMUNITY, RULES ETC BE USED FOR THIS ACTIVITY SYSTEM IN THIS COMMENTARY - TRY IT?
 BUT WHY NOT 3 PLANES - THAT MAY BE BEST FOR CONSISTENCY - TRY ONE

 Try - In this section a summary of the interaction observered in the above vignette is described using AT terms

+In the previous chapter on inclusive methods we

 For both participants there is an explicit awareness of game making patterns and concept of the game as a dynamic system.
 Both seem to drive their work on the design and coding mechanics of the game.